 In 2008, the MTA estimated that about 128,000 trips were made by bicycle each day in the city, or 6% of total trips.

-In December 2010, the Sunset Reservoir Solar Project opened, installing 24,000 solar panels on the roof of the reservoir, more than tripling the city's solar generation capacity.
+In December 2010, the Sunset Reservoir Solar Project was completed, installing 24,000 solar panels on the roof of the reservoir.
+The 5-megawatt plant more than tripled the city's 2-megawatt solar generation capacity.

-By 2010, technology jobs accounted for 4 percent of San Francisco's economy.
+By 2010, technology jobs had grown to 4 percent of San Francisco's economy.

 In 2010, residents of Chinese ethnicity constituted the largest single ethnic minority group in San Francisco at 21% of the population; other large Asian groups include Filipinos (5%) and Vietnamese (2%).